ibm-cloud-docs/cloud-databases/howto-cbr.md

 1. Navigate to *Context-based restrictions* in the *Manage* section of the {{site.data.keyword.cloud}} Dashboard.
 1. Select *Create a network zone*.
 1. Name your network zone.
-1. Enter your *Allowed IP adresses.* You can enter a single IP address, a range of IP addresses, or a single CIDR. **The *Denied IP addresses* field is optional.
-Input any exceptions contained within the IP ranges you provide in your allowed IP adresses.**
+1. Enter your *Allowed IP adresses.* You can enter a single IP address, a range of IP addresses, or a single CIDR. **The *Denied IP addresses* field is optional and should only include exceptions contained within the IP ranges you provide in the allowed IP adresses field.**
 1. Choose your *Allowed VPCs*, selecting as many as you like.

 {{site.data.keyword.databases-for}} does not support *Reference a service*.
 Selecting a service will result in an error when you create a rule.{: .note}